smcclab/smc-course/_workshops/10-topologies.md

 ---

 {:.warn-box}
 **Solo Diary**: Sketch a minimum example of your final performance that tests the **topology**, or the connections between different performers and parts (can be all in one computer).
+You can use either Pure Data, Strudel, or both.

 "Topology" is the way in which a set of _things_ is connected or arranged.
 In the context of computer music, we can imagine a performance involving